 Rabkin Team

-Mary Louise Schumacher is the executive director of the Dorothea and Leo Rabkin Foundation.
+Mary Louise Schumacher is the executive director of The Dorothea and Leo Rabkin Foundation.
 She is a veteran journalist who has been uniquely focused on the research and support of the field of visual arts journalism for many years.
-She was the longtime art and architecture critic for the Milwaukee Journal Sentinel, the Arts & Culture Fellow with the Nieman Foundation for Journalism at Harvard University in 2017, and the Clarice Smith Distinguished Critic at the Smithsonian American Art Museum in 2019.
+She was the longtime art and architecture critic for the Milwaukee Journal Sentinel before her position was eliminated in a systemwide downsizing by Gannett.
+At the paper, she was intimately involved in exploring new models of journalism as the co-leader of the Innovations Task Force.
+For more than a decade, Mary Louise practiced a form of community-based journalism that was novel for legacy media, developing a community of contributors and advisers and a multiplatform project called Art City.
+She also developed programming and events for the paper, as a means to connect more deeply with its audience.
+In 2024, Mary Louise completed a documentary film about art critics, more than a decade in the making, called Out of the Picture.
+Her film has screened at festivals around the world and received several jury prizes.
+It is prompting conversations about how to sustain and inspire the next generation of arts journalists and having real-world impacts.
+Mary Louise was also the Arts & Culture Fellow with the Nieman Foundation for Journalism at Harvard University in 2017, and the Clarice Smith Distinguished Critic at the Smithsonian American Art Museum in 2019.
 While a Nieman Fellow, she conducted a national survey of arts writers across the country, which resulted in a series of articles for Nieman Reports about the priorities and challenges of the field.
-After leaving daily journalism in 2019, Schumacher collaborated on a journalism-art project about citizenship and democracy, called This is Milwaukee, with artist-photographer Kevin J. Miyazaki.
-She also completed a documentary film about art critics, called Out of the Picture, in 2024.
+Mary Louise relocated to Maine in 2023 to take on her new role.
+In addition to leading the foundation, she hosts the podcast, the Rabkin Interviews, and writes the Rabkin Reader newsletter, which amplifies great arts writing across the U.S.

 Danielle Yovino is the gallery manager and curator of the collection for the Dorothea and Leo Rabkin Foundation.
 She has been involved in caring for and shaping the legacy of Leo Rabkin since the early days of the foundation and has curated or co-curated all of the exhibits of his work organized in our Portland gallery and office.
 She spent more than a year researching and documenting the inventory of Leo Rabkin’s work, creating a comprehensive database of more than 3,000 works.
 Danielle is passionate and knowledgeable about Leo Rabkin’s work and life and leads insightful discussions for visitors to our space.
 Danielle grew up in mid-coast Maine and lives with her husband and daughter in Brunswick, where the family runs a small oyster farm.
 Danielle is an artist with a bachelor’s degree in ceramics from the Maine College of Art, where she was involved in a variety of exhibitions, including a thesis show featuring a large-scale installation with 80 of her wheel-thrown porcelain vessels.
 Danielle has also previously assisted a local ceramist and metalsmith, worked at a local gallery, done freelance photography, and spent time working and teaching with a nonprofit overseas.